adityavinodk/energy_save/README.md

-# The IBM Hack Challenge

-## Problem Statement 3
+# Problem Statement
-The aim of the challenge is to build Machine Learning models to create energy consumption profiles for household and identify probable areas to plug wastage of energy in household.
+The aim of this project is to build Machine Learning models to create energy consumption profiles for household and identify probable areas to plug wastage of energy in household.

 The objective of this application is to help households in 2 main ways -